The title of this episode is Moravians and Wesley.

-Spener had a godson named Nikolaus Ludwig von Zinzendorf, a German Count.
-Even as a young child, Nicholas possessed a deep devotion to God.
-His parents were devout Pietists & sent him to the University of Halle, where he studied under the Pietist leader Francke.
+Spener’s godson was a German Count named Nikolaus Ludwig von Zinzendorf, who even as a child bore a deep devotion to God.
+His parents were devout Pietists and sent him to the University of Halle, where he studied under the Pietist leader Francke.
 Later he went to Wittenberg, a center of Lutheran orthodoxy, where he repeatedly clashed with his teachers.
-After traveling to other countries & studying law, he married and entered the service of the court of Dresden.

-It was there Zinzendorf first met a group of Moravians who’d change the course of his life.
+After travel and study at law, he married and entered the service of the Court of Dresden.
+There Zinzendorf first met a group of Moravians who changed the course of his life.

-Moravia lies in the SE of what is today, the Czech Republic.
-Moravians were Hussites, that is, they were long time adherents to the renewal begun by Jan Hus.
-They’d been forced by persecution to forsake their native land.
-Zinzendorf offered them asylum on his extensive lands.
-It was there they founded the a community called Herrnhut.
-This community so attracted Zinzendorf he resigned his cushy post in the Court of Dresden and joined it.
+Moravia lies in the southeast of what today is the Czech Republic.
+Moravians were Hussites; long-time adherents to the renewal begun by Jan Hus.
+They were forced by persecution to forsake their native lands.
+Zinzendorf offered them asylum.
+There they founded the community of Herrnhut.
+It so appealed to Zinzendorf he resigned his cushy post in Dresden and joined it.
 Under his direction, the Moravians became part of the local Lutheran parish.
-But the Lutherans were unwilling to trust foreigners who’d been adherents of Pietism.
+But the Lutherans were unwilling to trust foreigners who were also Pietists.

-Zinzendorf died at Herrnhut in 1760, and shortly after his followers broke with Lutheranism.
-Although the Moravian church never had a large membership and was unable to continue sending so many missionaries, its example contributed to the great missionary awakening of the 19th C. Perhaps the greatest significance of the movement was its impact on John Wesley and, through him, on the Methodist tradition.
+Zinzendorf died at Herrnhut in 1760, and shortly after, his followers broke with Lutheranism.
+Although the Moravian church never had a large membership and was unable to continue sending so many missionaries, its example contributed to the great missionary awakening of the 19th C. Perhaps the greatest significance of the movement was its impact on John Wesley and, through him, the Methodist tradition.

 Arriving in Savannah, Wesley asked one of the Moravians named Gottlieb Spangenberg for advice regarding his work as a pastor and missionary.
 He left a record in his diary of the conversation: